 Skin bases are known to be the thinnest or lightest bases available on the market.
 Made entirely of pure polyurethane material, the synthetic or human hair is directly knotted onto the poly and is sealed off by layers of more clear polyskin.
 The thinner the skin base, the more natural it looks on the skin while they are also the easiest to attach and remove in addition to being comfortable.

-However, because of its thickness, they are not very durable — with the exception of the M101 which is 8 mils thick with the hair knotted on — while the thinner bases come with a v-loop knot which makes them extremely natural looking.
-However, they are also delicate as a result and only last a couple of weeks to just over a month as a disposable hair piece.
-They are also not very breathable so they are not the most ideal option for those in warmer climates or those who are active or work out regularly.
+However, because of its thickness, they are not very durable with the exception of the M101 which is 8 mils thick with the hair knotted on.
+The thinner bases, meanwhile, can come with v-loop knotting which makes them extremely natural looking.
+However, they are also delicate as a result, and only last a couple of weeks to just over a month as a disposable hair piece.
+They are also not very breathable, so they are not the most ideal option for those in warmer climates or those who are active or work out regularly.